radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 By default, 20 log files are kept (oldest ones are deleted to maintain a maximum of 20).
 You can change this value in the How Many Files to Keep in Archive setting.
 The archived files are named vds_server-<yyyy-MM-dd_HH-mm-ss>.log.zip and can be downloaded from Server Control Panel > Log Viewer. <!-- The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.

+### Log Failure Notification
+The RadiantOne service can send an alert email if logging fails for the vds_server.log.
+Enable the notification process from Main Control Panel > Settings > Log > Log Settings > Log Failure Notification section.
+1. Check to **Enable Notifications**.
+2. Enter the **SMTP Server URL**.
+3. Enter the **SMTP port**.
+4. **Username** to connect to the SMTP server.
+5. **Password associated with the username entered in step 4.
+Used to connect to the SMTP server.
+6. Enter the subject of the email message in the **Message Subject** property.
+7. Enter the body of the email message in the **Message Body** property.
+8. Enter the email address to send the alert to, in the **Message Recipient** property.
+9. Enter the email address from which the alert should be sent, in the **Message Sender** property.
+10. Enter a number of minutes to indicate how long to wait before sending a subsequent alert email, in the **Minimum Interval Between Emails**
+11. Click Save.

 ## RadiantOne Access Log

 The vds_server_access.log contains less information than vds_server.log and is used more for auditing.
 Access logging is configured from the Main Control Panel > Settings tab > Logs > Access Logs section.